Morgan Wallen in a white t-shirt with a backwards cap

 865

 It’s no mean feat to work an entire phone number into a song and still make it sound cool.
-Wallen succeeds on this whiskey-drenched tear-jerker, where he returns to his familiar spot at the lonely end of the bar, staring wistfully into his glass as he wonders where it all went wrong.
+Morgan Wallen succeeds on this whiskey-drenched tear-jerker, where he returns to his familiar spot at the lonely end of the bar, staring wistfully into his glass as he wonders where it all went wrong.

-Just as a heads-up, unlike Big Sean, who bafflingly included his actual phone number in a song, nothing too exciting happens if you dial Wallen’s ‘865’ digits.
+Just as a heads-up, unlike Big Sean, who bafflingly included his actual phone number in a song, nothing too exciting happens if you dial Morgan ‘865’ digits.
 But we know you’re probably going to try it anyway.

 8